Climate change in New Hampshire: Effects on winter recreation

 The turn to creating artificial snow also makes skiing a more energy-intensive winter activity.
 As with natural snow, there are specific conditions and thresholds for making artificial snow.
-For mountain resorts to make artificial snow, there must be less than 60% humidity and temperatures around 27 degrees.(Scott Michon, Climate.gov) With the rise of temperatures, ski resorts either produce less quality snow or emit more GHG emissions by running the snow machines longer.
+For mountain resorts to make artificial snow, there must be less than 60% humidity and temperatures around 27 degrees.
+With the rise of temperatures, ski resorts either produce less quality snow or emit more GHG emissions by running the snow machines longer.
 In addition, shorter, warmer winters also means ski resorts have a difficult time remaining open enough days to make a profit.
 In NH, a ski resort must be open approximately a 100 days minimum.

 Effects on agriculture

 Rising temperatures from climate change have been recorded in New Hampshire and can affect agriculture.
 Temperatures have been rising by 3 degrees Fahrenheit since 1901 while the most significant heating has occurred in the last 50 years, specifically in fall and winter seasons.
 Similarly, heavy precipitation has increased by 12%, with the largest precipitation changes occurring in the winter season.
 Droughts and increased temperatures can harm some New Hampshire crops, while the lengthening of the growing season could help them.
-The Environmental protection agency predicts that corn could be affected by this, with yield rates decreasing.
+The Environmental Protection Agency predicts that corn could be affected by this, with yield rates decreasing.

 Due to the rising temperatures, New Hampshire has begun to experience longer growing seasons.
 An area's growing season is measured from the average date of the last frost in the spring to the average date of the first frost in the fall.
 Since 1960, the length of this period has increased.
 An early starting growing season can offer farmers new opportunities to take risks trying to grow different crops, but the lengthier season also has its downsides.
 The longer growing season allows for invasive weeds to grow, and more opportunities for harmful pests are presented.
 Increasing temperatures through New Hampshire are validated by the USDA plant hardiness zones, sharing the average annual minimum winter temperatures.
 It shows New Hampshire shifting to a warmer zone.
 Consistent with this trend, lilacs, apples, and grapes have been blooming early in the Northeast region.